Aniwax/iBrus-fuzzy-front-end/Research articles explored/README.md

 So it's necessary to do some research and understand how things are being down in the field of [solid modelling](https://en.wikipedia.org/wiki/Solid_modeling).

-## Typical data structure and their application area.
+## Typical data structure and their application area

 The most commoly used data structure in the area of solid modelling is [bounding volume hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) and [binary space partition](https://en.wikipedia.org/wiki/Binary_space_partitioning).